 Response from CMS

-CMS will provide an email acknowledgement upon receipt of the reconsideration request.
-CMS will notify the hospice of its decision to any reconsideration via the Medicare Administrative Contractors (MACs) and also an electronic letter via the QIES - Certification and Survey Provider Enhanced Reporting (CASPER) system.
+CMS will provide an email acknowledgment upon receipt of the reconsideration request.
+CMS will notify the hospice of its decision to any reconsideration via the MACs and also an electronic letter via the QIES - Certification and Survey Provider Enhanced Reporting (CASPER) system.
 Hospices should look for the letter and be sure to access their CASPER system since either letter serves as notice of CMS’ decision.